adamnieto/adamnieto.github.io/README.md

 # adamnieto.github.io

 * This website acts as a portfolio for Adam Nieto.
-* This website theme is inspired from and partially derived from Andrea Galanti's Material Theme Free Download
+* This website theme is inspired and partially derived from Andrea Galanti's Material Theme Free Download

 ## Usage/Credits